skadistats/Tarrasque/docs/source/player.rst

       The Steam name of the player, at the time of the game being played.

+   .. attribute:: steam_id

+      The Steam ID of the player.

    .. attribute:: team

       The player's team.
 Possible values are